-House Bill No. 7020, also known as Public Act No. 25-36, amends the statutes governing certified public accountants (CPAs) in Connecticut by introducing new definitions and clarifications, particularly with a focus on gender-neutral language.
-The bill repeals and substitutes certain sections to enhance clarity and consistency in the regulations, specifically in sections 20-279b to 20-281n.
-It empowers the State Board of Accountancy to adopt regulations related to the administration and enforcement of these amendments, including educational qualifications, experience requirements, and continuing professional education for license renewal.
-The bill emphasizes the importance of professional conduct and quality control in public accountancy practices.
+House Bill No. 7020, also known as Public Act No. 25-36, amends the statutes governing certified public accountants (CPAs) in Connecticut, with an effective date of October 1, 2025.
+The bill introduces new definitions and clarifications for terms such as "Board," "Certificate," "License," and "Practicing public accountancy," while updating the language to be more gender-neutral.
+It repeals and replaces certain sections to streamline the language and ensure consistency across the relevant statutes.
+Additionally, the State Board of Accountancy is granted the authority to adopt regulations regarding the administration and enforcement of these statutes, including educational qualifications and continuing professional education for license renewal, emphasizing the importance of professional conduct and quality control in public accountancy.

 Statutes affected: Raised Bill: 20-279b, 20-281c, 20-281n